Must-know CBD FAQ’s for Baby Boomers

-CBD for Baby Boomers is used mainly for pain management; soothing inflammation, arthritis, aches, and pains.
-When pain flares up, many feel desperate for some form of relief that they can count on; that’s where hemp based CBD comes in.
-Cannabidiol CBD doesn’t provide masking effects like typical pharmaceuticals do; giving the hope of a future of healthcare that’s holistic and genuinely healing our bodies.
+These new users are finding Cannabis, and CBD in particular, very useful for pain management; soothing inflammation, aches and pains and sleep issues.
+When pain flares up, many feel desperate for some form of relief that they can count on.
+That’s where hemp-based CBD comes in.
+Cannabidiol CBD has none of the negative side effects of some pharmaceuticals.

-You’re not alone in this struggle It’s about time we gathered some important frequently asked questions regarding the industry from people just like you; confused and amazed at how a molecule like this can actually work.
+To help with your concerns, we’ve put together some CBD FAQ’s for Baby Boomers regarding the industry from people just like you; confused and amazed at how a molecule like this can actually work.

 1. What is CBD?

 CBD, or Cannabidiol, is one of numerous organic molecules found within the Hemp & Cannabis plants.
 This molecule interacts with a humans naturally occurring Endocannabinoid System, or ECS.
 The ECS helps regulate the bodies homeostasis processes; such as sleep cycles, blood pressure, body temperature, and more!
 The 2018 farm bill passed making CBD derived from 100% Industrial Hemp completely legal in the United States.

-Yes, CBD is found in both Cannabis and Hemp plants, but it’s the same molecule either way.
+Yes, CBD is found in both Cannabis (Marijuana) and Hemp plants, but it’s the same molecule either way.
 CBD is CBD; its originating source doesn’t change the molecule itself.

 Naturally, the Hemp plant contains higher levels of CBD compared to Cannabis plants.
 Both plants flower beautiful buds, but have contrasting effects on the mind and body due to the different levels of CBD & THC molecules in each plant.
 Hemp is rich in CBD, but low in THC; vise versa for Cannabis plants.